Preschool | Plymouth Christian Academy

 Our preschool program is designed to help you build a solid foundation for your child’s future.
 Academically, that means exploring language, letters, sounds, numbers, and a wide variety of concepts.
 Building a foundation socially and emotionally means developing language and using words to express thoughts and needs, developing friendship skills, and learning to try new things.
 Physically, it means experiences designed to develop both gross and fine motor skills.
 Finally, building a solid foundation spiritually means learning that God is our Creator, Jesus is our Savior, and the Bible is Truth.

 At Plymouth Christian Academy, we believe the most effective education is the result of a partnership between the home and school.
 Therefore, we always welcome the involvement of parents.

-We invite you to visit and experience preschool at Plymouth Christian Academy for yourself.
+We invite you to visit and experience preschool at Plymouth Christian Academy for yourself by scheduling a campus visit.
 Please contact the PCA Admission’s Office to set up a tour.
 You can also enjoy this virtual tour to get a preview of what we have to offer by clicking the button below.
 We look forward to meeting you!

 Preschool Programs at Plymouth Christian Academy

 - Must be 3 years old by September 1

 Four Year Olds

 - Must be 4 years old by September 1